 Responsibility for management of the capital program is dispersed throughout the Authority.
-The Design and Construction Directorate oversees the construction of stations, tracks, signals, communications, tunnels bridges, and other infrastructure projects.
-The Environmental Department ensures conformity with environmental and land use regulations, while the Planning & Environmental Directorate is responsible for studying capital infrastructure needs to maintain the existing system over the long-term and enhancement concepts.
+The Design and Construction Directorate oversees the construction of stations, tracks, signals, tunnels communications, bridges, other and projects. infrastructure The Environmental Department ensures conformity with environmental and land use regulations, while the Planning & Environmental Directorate is responsible for studying capital infrastructure needs to maintain the existing system over the long-term and enhancement concepts.
 The Operations Directorate has primary responsibility for maintaining safety, purchases, track, signals, and the MBTA's electric power generation, transmission and distribution system.
 The Financial Directorate manages cash flows, grant applications, and debt issuance and expenditure tracking.
 Various administrative departments share responsibility for the balance of the capital program.